 Our Chief Operating Officer, Alan Bunte, and our Chief Financial Officer, Louis Miceli, are also eligible for non-equity incentive plan compensation with a target bonus potential equal to a percentage of their base salaries.
-For fiscal 2010, Mr. Bunte's target bonus was 75% of his \$350,000 base salary and Mr. Miceli's target bonus was 50% of his \$309,000 base salary.
+For fiscal 2011, Mr. Bunte's target bonus was 90% of his \$380,000 base salary and Mr. Miceli's target bonus was 50% of his \$316,000 base salary.
 Non-equity incentive plan compensation awarded to Messrs.
 Bunte and Miceli is determined and approved by Mr. Hammer and reviewed by the Compensation Committee.
 The performance goals for Messrs.
 Bunte and Miceli are both quantitative and qualitative.
-With respect to quantitative goals for fiscal 2010, Messrs.
+With respect to quantitative goals for fiscal 2011, Messrs.
 Bunte and Miceli were measured against the same performance objectives as Mr. Hammer.
 However, Mr. Hammer also considers achievement against qualitative objectives which are subjective in nature.
 Therefore, the ultimate non-equity incentive compensation achievement percentage awarded to Messrs.
 Bunte and Miceli may be either higher or lower than that of Mr. Hammer's strictly quantitative calculation.
 Mr. Hammer does not use a specific formula or apply specific weights when evaluating performance and the resulting impact that such qualitative objectives have on the overall non-equity incentive compensation payout.
 Instead, Mr. Hammer uses his business judgment to determine an appropriate award after considering both the quantitative and qualitative objectives.
 Among the most important qualitative factors that Mr. Hammer uses to evaluate the performance of Messrs.
 Bunte and Miceli are: innovation; leadership; strategic planning; product development initiatives and achievements; financial and operational excellence; customer satisfaction; and staff development.

-Mr. Hammer awarded Mr. Bunte a fiscal 2010 non-equity incentive award that was 115% of his target bonus amount resulting in a non-equity incentive plan compensation of \$301,875, or 86%, of his base salary.
+Mr. Hammer awarded Mr. Bunte a fiscal 2011 non-equity incentive award that was 100% of his target bonus amount resulting in a non-equity incentive plan compensation of \$342,000, or 90%, of his base salary.
 In determining Mr. Bunte's bonus award, Mr. Hammer considered the following achievements in addition to the financial performance of our company.
-During fiscal 2010, Mr. Bunte continued to successfully lead the product development team in making significant progress in our next generation software release.
-We believe that our next generation software release will be the largest release in our history and will dramatically enhance our leading technology positions in both data and information management.
-In addition, Mr. Bunte led our business and finance operation teams throughout fiscal 2010 in making critical resource and related investment decisions during the economic downturn in order to manage overall spending and increase profitability.
-Finally, during fiscal 2010, Mr. Bunte continued to strengthen our best in class customer support organization by maintaining customer satisfaction ratings that we believe are significantly higher than industry average.
-Mr. Hammer awarded Mr. Miceli a fiscal 2010 non-equity incentive award that was 102% of his target bonus amount resulting in a non-equity incentive plan compensation of \$157,590, or 51%, of his base salary.
+During fiscal 2011, Mr. Bunte successfully led the release of the CommVault Simpana 9 software suite.
+CommVault Simpana 9 is the largest release in our history and includes major technology advancements, including increased virtualization scalability and performance, integrated source and target data deduplication, automatic and transparent integration with hardware array-based snapshots, as well as new tools that ease migration to our next generation Simpana 9 platform.
+In addition, Mr. Bunte led our business and finance operation teams throughout fiscal 2011 in making critical resource and related investment decisions.
+Finally, during fiscal 2011, Mr. Bunte continued to strengthen our best in class customer support organization by maintaining customer satisfaction ratings that we believe are significantly higher than industry average.
+Mr. Hammer awarded Mr. Miceli a fiscal 2011 non-equity incentive award that was 90% of his target bonus amount resulting in a non-equity incentive plan compensation of \$142,200, or 45%, of his base salary.
 In determining Mr. Miceli's bonus award, Mr. Hammer considered the following achievements in addition to the financial performance of our company.
-Mr. Miceli successfully led CommVault's worldwide finance organization during fiscal 2010 and worked closely with Mr. Hammer and Mr. Bunte to lead company-wide efforts focused on cost reductions to help offset the impact that the worldwide economic downturn had on CommVault's financial results.
-In addition, during fiscal 2010 Mr. Miceli led significant enhancements to CommVault's control environment and transactional processes such as additional streamlining of CommVault's customer support renewal process and providing other revenue enhancement opportunities.
+Mr. Miceli successfully led CommVault's worldwide finance organization during fiscal 2011 and worked closely with Mr. Hammer and Mr. Bunte to lead company-wide efforts focused on resource and related investment decisions.
+In addition, during fiscal 2011 Mr. Miceli led significant enhancements to CommVault's control environment and transactional processes such as additional streamlining of CommVault's customer support renewal process and providing other revenue enhancement opportunities.

-Mr. Miiller - Fiscal 2010 Non-Equity Incentive Compensation
+Mr. Miiller - Fiscal 2011 Non-Equity Incentive Compensation